junxit/us-congress-bills-111/metadata.md

 - 2009-05-06 — Senate amendment agreed to: Amendment SA 1036 as modified agreed to in Senate by Yea-Nay Vote.
 57 - 39.
 Record Vote Number: 182.
 - 2009-05-06 — Senate amendment agreed to: Amendment SA 1039 as modified agreed to in Senate by Unanimous Consent.(text as modified: CR S5175)
 - 2009-05-06 — Senate amendment agreed to: Amendment SA 1040 agreed to in Senate by Voice Vote.
+- 2009-05-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-05-19 — Considered as unfinished business. (consideration: CR H5766-5767)
+- 2009-05-19 — Considered under suspension of the rules. (consideration: CR H5740-5765)
+- 2009-05-19 — DEBATE - The House proceeded with forty minutes of debate on S. 896.
+- 2009-05-19 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2009-05-19 — Message on Senate action sent to the House.
+- 2009-05-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-19 — Mr. Frank (MA) moved to suspend the rules and pass the bill, as amended.
+- 2009-05-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 367 - 54, 1 Present (Roll no. 271). (text: CR H5740-5760)
+- 2009-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 367 - 54, 1 Present (Roll no. 271).(text: CR H5740-5760)
+- 2009-05-19 — Resolving differences -- Senate actions: Senate agreed to the House amendment by Unanimous Consent.(consideration: CR S5588-5589)
+- 2009-05-19 — Senate agreed to the House amendment by Unanimous Consent. (consideration: CR S5588-5589)